ngworker/lumberjack/README.md

 }
 ```

-In the above snippet, the config is passed down its constructor and assigned to the public `config` property.
+In the above snippet, the config is injected and assigned to the public `config` property.
 Lumberjack uses this configuration to determine which logs the log driver should handle.

 #### Using a LumberjackLogPayload